 If you’re building up content for your new website and feel like it’s not ready to publish yet, you might want to password protect the whole site.
 It means that visitors are required to enter a password whenever visiting any pages on your website.
-Once they input the right one, they can access any page without restriction.
+Once they input the right one, they can access every page without restriction.

-In this article, we will walk you through some simple steps on how to achieve that with the Password Protect WordPress (PPWP) plugin.
+In this article, we will walk you through some simple steps on how to achieve that with the Password Protect WordPress (PPWP) Pro plugin.

-How to password protect the entire site
+Password protect the entire site

 As a result, those who have access to your website via the previous password have to re-enter the password again.

 In case you don’t change the password, visitors will be able to access your site until cookies expire.
 The default expiration time is 7 days and can be modified under Cookies Expiration Time option.